|

 - This

-would only occur if Sprint acquires Virgin Mobile and decides that the
+would only have occurred if Sprint acquires Virgin Mobile and decided

-ultimately be phased out once iDEN becomes truly uncompetitive.
+ultimately be phased out once iDEN became truly uncompetitive.

-I don't foresee this to be the short term decision, but the
+I didn't foresee this to be the short term decision, however,

 long

-term may prove out to look something like this unless Boost expands its
+term may have proved out to look something like this unless Boost

 3.